Logarithmic girth expander graphs of $SL_n(\mathbb F_p)$: Introduction

 \begin{notation} Throughout the text, we denote by $Cay(G,S)$ the Cayley graph of a group $G$ with respect to a generating set $S\subseteq G$.
 In particular, $Cay(G,S\sqcup S^{-1})$ is the same graph even if a given $S$ is not symmetric. \end{notation}

-\begin{thank} We thank Peter Sarnak for indicating that free subgroups from our Main Theorem are thin matrix groups, see Section~\ref{sec:questions}, Alex Lubotzky for pointing out that our result also yields $r$-regular logarithmic girth Cayley expander graphs, for all even integer $r\geqslant 4$, see Corollaries~\ref{cor:lub} and \ref{cor:lub2} and Nikolay Nikolov for attracting our attention to Nori's result~\cite{Nori}. \end{thank}
+\begin{thank} We thank Peter Sarnak for indicating that free subgroups from our Main Theorem are thin matrix groups, see Section~\ref{sec:questions}, Alex Lubotzky for pointing out that our result also yields $r$-regular logarithmic girth Cayley expander graphs, for all even integer $r\geqslant 4$, see Corollaries~\ref{cor:lub} and \ref{cor:lub2} and Nikolay Nikolov for attracting our attention to Nori's result~\cite{Nori}.
+We are grateful to the anonymous referees for detailed comments and useful suggestions. \end{thank}